cidme/CIDME/README.md

 <a name="status"/>
 ## Current project status

+* The project was first created in October 2016).
+* As of February 2017 CIDME is being retooled to use the [Neo4j graph database](https://neo4j.com/) as the underlying storage mechanism and [neo4j-php-ogm](https://github.com/graphaware/neo4j-php-ogm) as the Object Graph Mapper (OGM - an ORM for graphs).
+A graph database lends itself to internal use by CIDME in a great way, as both are for use in storing highly-connected data where the relationships themsevles are just as important as the records / nodes.
-The project is newly created (October 2016).
-There is currently no useful software produced by this project, _yet_.
+* There is currently no useful software produced by this project, _yet_.

 [*Back to TOC*](#toc)